Imaging supermoir\'e relaxation in helical trilayer graphene: Imaging supermoiré domains

 Building on this qualitative understanding, we next assess the length scale of the supermoiré modulation more quantitatively.
 The experimentally observed distance between adjacent AAA sites is of the same order of magnitude as the supermoiré wavelength $\lambda_{\mathrm{SM}} \approx 380$ nm expected from the local twist angle of the device.
 However, variations in AAA site separation produce a range of supermoiré domain areas, defined as the triangular areas enclosed by adjacent AAA sites (Fig.~\ref{fig:imaging}\textbf{c}).
 We compare the experimentally observed areas $A_{\mathrm{exp}}$ to the theoretically predicted value $A_\mathrm{th}$ assuming equal interlayer angles and zero strain.
 Their ratio is encoded in the color of each triangle in Fig.~\ref{fig:imaging}\textbf{c}, which reveals substantial enhancement in the supermoiré domain area relative to the theoretical prediction over a large subset of the device.
-We emphasize that this cannot be explained by twist angle mismatch $\delta\theta$ because $\lambda_{\mathrm{SM}}$ monotonically decreases with increasing $\delta\theta$ (Fig.~\ref{fig:imaging}\textbf{g}, Supplementary Sec.~2).
+We emphasize that this cannot be explained by twist angle mismatch $\delta\theta$ because $\lambda_{\mathrm{SM}}$ is maximal at $\delta\theta=0$ (Fig.~\ref{fig:imaging}\textbf{g}, Supplementary Sec.~2).

-We instead attribute the enhanced supermoiré areas to strain, which has been proposed to modulate domain size in HTG~\cite{devakul2023magic} and is ubiquitous in moiré systems~\cite{ yoo2019atomic,mcgilly2020visualization,kerelsky2021moireless,turkel2022orderly_disorder,lau2022reproducibility,hesp2024cryogenic}.
+We instead attribute the enhanced supermoiré areas to global heterostrain.
+We hereafter refer to it only as strain, but note that it is distinct from local lattice relaxation.
+Such strain has been proposed to modulate domain size in HTG~\cite{devakul2023magic} and is ubiquitous in moiré systems~\cite{ yoo2019atomic,mcgilly2020visualization,kerelsky2021moireless,turkel2022orderly_disorder,lau2022reproducibility,hesp2024cryogenic}.
 For simplicity, we first discuss isotropic biaxial heterostrain $\epsilon$ applied to the middle graphene layer, where $\epsilon>0$ denotes stretching.
 The supermoiré wavelength $\lambda_\mathrm{SM}$ is enhanced within a narrow range centered around a divergence at $\epsilon = 1 - \cos\theta$ (Fig.~\ref{fig:imaging}\textbf{h}).
-Strain therefore provides a natural explanation for the increased domain sizes.
-We note that other strain configurations can also enlarge domains, and uniaxial strain is required to account for the anisotropy of the observed supermoiré domains.
+Heterostrain therefore provides a natural explanation for the increased domain sizes.
+We note that other strain configurations can also enlarge domains, and uniaxial or shear strain is required to account for the anisotropy of the observed supermoiré domains.
 We provide a more comprehensive discussion of other strain configurations in Supplementary Sec.~3.

 Remarkably, we discover a dramatic reshaping of the supermoiré domains in subsequent measurements of the same device after thermal cycling and other changes (see Supplementary Sec.~4 for details).
 A second round of measurements in the area indicated by the red box in Fig.~\ref{fig:htg}\textbf{b} (largely overlapping with the bottom part of Fig.~\ref{fig:imaging}\textbf{a-b}) is shown in Fig.~\ref{fig:imaging}\textbf{d}-\textbf{e}.
 While the local twist angle is nearly identical, the supermoiré domain sizes substantially increase, up to $\sim$4 times the theoretically predicted area (Fig.~\ref{fig:imaging}\textbf{f}, \textbf{i}).
 Moreover, the supermoiré domains are more isotropic relative to those observed in the first round of measurements.